When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-Thankfully Tern have fitted the excellent Magura MT5 4-pot hydraulic brake calipers with 180mm disc rotors.
-These brakes are excellent, and are guaranteed to provide safe and confident braking in all conditions.
+Thankfully Tern has fitted the excellent Magura MT5 4-pot hydraulic brake callipers with 180mm disc rotors.
+These brakes are excellent and are guaranteed to provide safe and confident braking in all conditions.

 Wheels and Tyres

 Schwalbe Super Moto-X, 62-406 tyres are fitted.
-These are especially designed for the GSD and feature Schwalbe’s excellent puncture protection and reflective side-wall.
+These are specially designed for the GSD and feature Schwalbe’s excellent puncture protection and reflective side wall.

 A total load capacity of 200kg is the manufactures recommended maximum.
 This includes the weight of the rider and bike.
 This gives a phenomenal potential carrying capacity.
 Even if you are on the larger side (like me) there is still room for an extra 70kg of cargo.

-The well designed frame is what makes this bike so robust.
-The Tern 7005-Alloy, patented MultiTruss design is super strong and has been rigorously tested to exceed the day to day requirements.
-The front fork is made of 7005 alloy with a 1.5″ Taper and 110mm Boost Thru-axle.
+The well-designed frame is what makes this bike so robust.
+The Tern 7005-Alloy, patented MultiTruss design is super strong and has been rigorously tested to exceed the day-to-day requirements.
+The front fork is made of 7005 alloys with a 1.5″ Taper and 110mm Boost Thru-axle.

 Who is the Tern GSD S10 for?